redantlabs/utils/README.md

 modules from existing algorithms, connecting them, creating executables with command line options and analyzing the workflow itself.
 See the examples in workflow/examples to see how to use it.

+###Todo

+The base is done, we now need to implement the features.